This post is about doubling tripling your Google AdWords click-through-rates and rising above the noise.

 This step is important.

 In the past, I couldn’t write effective ads.
 Leveraging competitors ads was a Goldmine.
 Still is sometimes.
-Although these days i skip this step cause I don’t need it.
+Although these days I skip this step because I don’t need it anymore.
 With enough practice, you won’t need it either.

 Step II.
 Ask Google.